neuronsimulator/nrn/src/coreneuron/README.md

 ```
 make formatbuild
 ```
-The `.clang-format` file in the source reposity is compatible with version 3.9.
+The `.clang-format` file in the source repository is compatible with version 3.9.

 ## License
 * See LICENSE.txt